Hari999999/front-end-stack/README.md

 ## Running

-Run `yarn run watch` to watch and compile the Javascript and SCSS files.
+Run `yarn start` to watch and compile the Javascript and SCSS files.
 The project uses:

 - Babel, to provide ES6 support.
 - PostCSS, to allow us to use: